BaristaVentures/code_style/docs/Barista-WorlFlow.md

     * Assigned team.
     * Day and hour for the weekly planning.

-In addition, every project must have it's repository and a dedicated Slack channel.
+In addition, every project must have it's repository and two dedicated Slack channels:

+- team-<project>: *just* barista team envolved in the project.
+- <project>: barist a team and client.

 Currently there are two platforms in use: GitHub and GitLab, the selection of one over the other depends on the needs of the project in terms of communication wit the client.